fayland/slate/source/index.html.md

 Bets API is a RESTful service for data on all sports.
 It is a **PAID** service with low price (started with $10 per month).

-Please note that in order to access Bets API you must [contact us](/contactus).
+Note that in order to access Bets API you must purchase [related packages](/mm/pricing).

+Please [contact us](/contactus) if you have any problem.

 ## Authentication